Assertion: The step prior to a "prep for ROP" must have CBM, since ROP is both a Dance Position and a Step Alignment

 • The end of a figure is the beginning of the next β€” and carries biomechanical baggage.

-• CBM should be treated as a curve, not a beat.
+• CBM should be treated as a curve that occupies an entire beat.

 • Sway during the step (e.g., right sway in Feather) can dampen residuals.